 STAY FOR: Stick around and discover the rest of the Watchung Reservation.
 Whether you do it by foot or on horseback, the numerous trails offer sites such as deserted villages, old cemeteries and spots where you may just catch an up-close glimpse of the area's wildlife, including the unique piebald deer, a genetic pigment deficiency similar to being an albine.

 James A. McFaul Wildlife Center: The James A. McFaul Wildlife Center in Wyckoff is a great place to see the Garden State in all its glory.

 GO FOR: An indoor exhibit includes reptiles, amphibians and aquariums.
 The facility shows free movies every Tuesday.

 STAY FOR: Among its many offerings, the 81 acres showcase Daffodil Hill (which true to its name, is covered in daffodils) along with ornamental grasses and an herb garden.
 The center's exhibit hall overlooks a waterfowl pond and during the warmer months, a butterfly/hummingbird garden buzzes with activity.

 New Jersey Audubon Society: A nonprofit, statewide organization, the New Jersey Audubon Society promotes conservation of the area's natural resources and land.
 Some of the organization's locations are open to the public.
 Each year the society hosts the World Series of Birding in Cape May.
-Entering its 27th year, teams of bird watchers are challenged to count as many species as possible during a 24-hour period.
+Teams of bird watchers are challenged to count as many species as possible during a 24-hour period.
 The society also operates the Cape May Bird Observatory in Cape May Point.

 GO FOR: Photography buffs and bird watchers will particularly enjoy Bernardsville's Scherman Hoffman Wildlife Sanctuary, the headquarters of the New Jersey Audubon Society.
 Yearly, the grounds play host to more than 200 species of wildlife.